The Lavin Agency Speakers Bureau

 A nation's prosperity relies on its institutions: the more inclusive, the better.

+Co-author of the international bestseller Why Nations Fail, 2024 Nobel Prize winner James Robinson reveals the political foundations upon which our economic growth lies.
 Why do some countries thrive economically, while others fall into poverty?
 What does China’s unprecedented growth mean for America’s rank as the world’s largest economy?
 And how do our man-made institutions influence economic success (or lack thereof)?
-Co-author of the international bestseller Why Nations Fail, political scientist JAMES ROBINSON reveals the political foundations upon which our economic growth lies.
-His eye-opening talks draw from decades of original research to explain why a radically inclusive economic model is beneficial for our freedom, prosperity, and innovation.
+This economist and political scientist’s eye-opening talks draw from decades of original research to explain why a radically inclusive economic model is beneficial for our freedom, prosperity, and innovation.

 “The Narrow Corridor takes us on a fascinating journey, across continents and through human history, to discover the critical ingredient of liberty.
 In these times, there can be no more important search—nor any more important book.”— George Akerlof, Nobel laureate in Economics